dasanchez/mindfields/docs/client_server_evaluation.md

 ## Server Options

 1. HTTP vs WebSocket
-WebSocket is bi-rirectional, full-duplex, and requires a single TCP connection for the lifecycle of the WebSocket connection.
+WebSocket is bi-directional, full-duplex, and requires a single TCP connection for the lifecycle of the WebSocket connection.

 2. Server software
 **JavaScript**